Myth Busted: Digital Marketing Is Only About Numbers

 The social media environment has changed.
 Algorithm changes are working against business and marketers.
 In a push to allow users to see less business content, business posts have all but disappeared from news feeds.
 Unless you’re paying for ads you’re not going to see huge results like you would in the good old days.
 Does that mean that you should scrap your social strategy?
 Not at all.
 It is important to be present on all platforms so that when consumers go looking, they can easily find you and see that you are present, relevant, active and easily reached.
 There are of course certain cases where tracking social media metrics is valuable, like a new brand or if you’re paying for ads.
 However, you’re not going to see organic social media growth anymore, and this is going to sound shocking, but it’s worth exploring if this is a metric you want to spend much time on.

-The digital marketing game has evolved.
+The game has evolved, and digital marketing myths have been exposed.
 Consumers want to interact with brands on an intimate and authentic level.
 It’s not solely about metrics and growth anymore, your digital marketing team should be invested and taking a deeper look at your strategy and ROI to be impactful.